Seasonal Guide: Winter Home Maintenance Checklist (Alberta Edition)

 Shovel Snow Away From Your Foundation

 This will help keep water from penetrating your foundation.
-Try to put your snow pile somewhere that will allow the meltwater to drain towards the sewer and away from structures.
+Try to put your snow pile somewhere that allows meltwater to drain towards the sewer and away from structures.

 Remove Snow And Ice Buildup From Your Vents